-Several analyses in the literature have used the barrier height in theoretical arguments, often as an effective dissociation energy~\cite{Nikitin1974, Jaffe1986, LuoAM2018}; this interpretation is similar.
-Here, we directly evaluate its validity as a predictor for dissociation using the QCT data.
-The probability of dissociation compared to the remainder energy is shown in Fig.~\ref{fig:jpdf_erem}.
-We find that the barrier energy is a relatively good predictor of dissociation; the scatter in probability is approximately a factor of 2, a substantial portion of which is due to statistical uncertainty.
-Similar observations are made for the other single dissociation\footnote{\emph{Single dissociation} refers to quasiclassical trajectories of type $\mathrm{AB} + \mathrm{CD} \rightarrow \mathrm{A} + \mathrm{B} + \mathrm{CD}$, as opposed to those involving simultaneous exchange-dissociation: $\mathrm{AB} + \mathrm{CD} \rightarrow \mathrm{A} + \mathrm{C} + \mathrm{BD}$, or double-dissociation: $\mathrm{AB} + \mathrm{CD} \rightarrow \mathrm{A} + \mathrm{B} + \mathrm{C} + \mathrm{D}$.} reactions we have considered.

-Therefore, the remainder energy is a good predictor for single dissociation.
+Several analyses in the literature have used the barrier height in theoretical arguments, often as an effective dissociation energy~\cite{Nikitin1974, Jaffe1986, LuoAM2018} and our interpretation is similar.
+Here we directly evaluate its validity as a predictor for dissociation using the QCT data.
+We show the probability of dissociation compared to the remainder energy in Fig.~\ref{fig:jpdf_erem}.
+We find that the remainder energy is a relatively good predictor of dissociation; the scatter in probability is approximately a factor of 2, a substantial portion of which is due to statistical uncertainty.
+We made similar observations for the other dissociation reactions we have considered.
+Thus, the remainder energy appears to be a good predictor for single dissociation (see footnote\footnotemark[1] in Sec.~\ref{sec:mmt_model_explanation}).
 This result also indicates an important physical mechanism: the reason why rotational energy is less effective at promoting dissociation is because rotational energy also increases the centrifugal barrier.
 Thus, adding one unit of rotational energy reduces $\varepsilon_\mathrm{rem}$ by an amount less than the energy added.
 This reduction does not occur for vibrational energy.